Bags of Airline Innovation

 We’re excited to think our pioneering process is set to continue to other sectors where goods are transported on moving tracks or conveyor systems.

-The cutting edge research on Operational Excellence and Industry 4.0 between Siemens Logistics and Cardiff Business School had laid the foundation for long-term collaborative relationship.
+The cutting edge research on Operational Excellence and Industry 4.0 between Siemens Logistics and Cardiff Business School had laid the foundation for a long-term collaborative relationship.

 In future, our plan is to recruit more MSC and PhD students from the Business School and the School of Engineering to work with Siemens Logistics on live projects.
 These are linked to the use of machine learning, artificial intelligence, and ‘big data’ analytics for solving operational and maintenance issues.